AgarwalMayank2/Django_Tutorial/README.md

 It stores the data as tables in a database.
 In Django, models store the data as objects.
 For this make desired changes in the `my_django_project/app_create/models.py`.
 After this we tell django our changes by the command `python manage.py makemigrations` (just adds what changes needs to done) and apply those changes by `python manage.py migrate` (finally does the changes).
 Now we can add, update or delete data in this database.

+## Django Admin:-
+Comes pre made.
+Just navigate to '/admin'.

+### Creating a user:-
+Run the command:- `python manage.py createsuperuser` and create a new user.

+We can also make our models make show on this page.
+For this go in `app_create/admin.py` and register your model there.
+We can also change how the data gets displayed here using `list_display`.
+We can make changes in the database from this page like the CRUD operations.